This article introduces Orders Harmonization.

 Zuora Billing UI (Orders UI)

-If you are an existing Orders Harmonization customer, you can also see the Enable Order UI setting and switch between the Subscribe and Amend UI and Orders UI.
+If you are an existing Orders Harmonization customer, you can also see the Enable Order UI setting and switch between the Subscription and Amendment UI, and Orders UI.
+You can turn off the Enable Order UI setting to switch back to the Subscription and Amendment UI.

 Create subscriptions from the Accounts or Subscriptions page in the Zuora Billing UI.